NoCrypt/migu/README.md

 - Moved toast close button to the bottom for better reachability on Android
 - Disabled smooth scrolling by default due to poor performance on my device
 - Gesture lock on Android to prevent misclick
+- Right click or long press on RSS Section will open the anime episode list

 ## **Building and Development**